The evolution of cars is a continuous striving to improve both the motor and the comfort for everyone.

 Virtual Reality can be used to simulate any manufacturing process.
 For example, engineers can reproduce the assembly order and put real workers on a virtual assembly line.
 Using VR trackers, workers perform various operations while engineers inspect workflow and identify possible bottlenecks in the production line.

-Using VR this way helps avoid a costly production line relaunch every time time it fails to reach the designated output due to uncovered issues.
+Using VR this way helps avoid a costly production line relaunch every time it fails to reach the designated output due to uncovered issues.

 VR apps with visual assembly instructions can be used for trainees at every level.
 New employees can learn assembly order, required instruments, etc. Experienced staff can learn the differences between a newer model and an older one, thus eliminating delays on the production line.